-Discovering the fundamental meaning for your life can eliminate contradictions and conflicts, and therefore free a path for an integrated thriving life.
+Uncovering the central purpose for your life can eliminate contradictions and conflicts, and therefore free a path for an integrated thriving life.
 Forgive my oversimplification of Logotherapy.
-For a complete understanding of Logotherapy please read Frankl's book.
+For a complete understanding of Logotherapy please read Frankl’s book.

 Think about it.
 The frustration and lack of fulfillment in your own playing aren’t there simply because of a lack of chops or from confusion over chord/scale relationships.
 At least not as much as you probably think it does.
 It comes largely from not being crystal clear about the meaning that drives your music.